tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 See the Installation tab above or [our guides](https://handcraftbyte.com/gtm-ecommerce-for-woocommerce) for details.

-= What Ecommerce events are supported? =
+= What eCommerce events are supported? =

 This version of the plugin supports just `purchase` and `add_to_cart` events.
-If you need more let us know [here](https://michal159509.typeform.com/to/Epux8hoP).
+Our PRO version available in the official WooCommerce Marketplace [here](https://go.tagconcierge.com/MSm8e) supports more.

 = Is GA4 and Universal Analytics supported? =